-Most harassment cases off workplace property are not as severe, and do not end up with a person being fired.
+Most harassment cases off workplace property are not severe, and do not end with a person being fired.
 In my experience, most involve booze, parties or an infatuation.
 As the late comedian Phyllis Diller said, "What I don't like about office Christmas parties is looking for a job the next day."
-Perhaps you should encourage the employees under your wing to take her comments to heart.
-When companies hire me to train employees about harassment issues, they often ask me to dwell a little on booze and company outings, thanks to unfortunate incidents in their past.
+Perhaps you should encourage the employees under your wing to take their comments to heart.
+When companies hire me to train employees about harassment issues, they often ask me to dwell a little on booze and company outings, due to unfortunate incidents in their past.

 Not that employees shouldn't socialize after hours.
 When problems do occur, most off-premises conflicts do not involve harassment.
 Personality conflicts or other problems that don't fit the definition of harassment do not have to be settled with a harassment policy or procedure.
 You might have a problem on your hands, but it won't be harassment.

 1) Deal with an issue immediately - when an incident takes place at a workplace social function, deal with it right there.
-In other words, if someone is making a fool of himself on top of the tables pull him down and have a chat right away.
+In other words, if people are making fools of themselves, on top of the tables, pull them down and have a chat right away.